 In Fact or Fib, it's up to the other players to get in on all this lying.
 The opposing player takes a card from this category, which will contain a surprising true fact.
 They can either read out the correct fact or lie and change the highlighted part of it.

 Using your powers of deduction, you have to guess whether the player is telling you a fact or fibbing.
 At stake: years of friendship.
 But also the chance to win a board game, so...

-As part of the False Memories and Fact or Fib categories, now and then you’ll draw an 'All Play' card.
+Now and then you’ll draw an 'All Play' card.
 When this happens, other players write down their own answer to the question and hand them to the card-reader to read out.
 You must spot the real answer from the player-submitted fakes, with successfully-smuggled lies winning that player a bonus move.
 So it pays to be a good liar.
 Just like real life.

 Dice are so 3000 BC.
 In The Game of Lies, when you answer a card correctly, you get to take the top card from what we've wittily called the Score Cards.
 Without anyone else seeing, look at the card, and do one of two things: a) announce the number on the card out loud, and move your token the same number on the board, or b) LIE and announce any number from 1-6, and move your token the same number on the board.

 If another player suspects you lied, they can challenge you (we suggest by pointing and yelling “LIAR!”, but up to you).
 You must then reveal the card to everyone.
 If you lied and were caught, you must GO BACK the number of spaces you said.
 If you weren’t lying, and the number on the card matches what you said, the challenger must go back the number you said.
 It's a great leveller.

 It's unique!
 All the questions have been custom-written just for this game, including False Memories' pun-heavy reality shows.
 There's no other trivia game quite like this!